BolajiOlajide/knex-to-sql/README.md

 kk <input_path> -o <output_path>
 ```

 `input_path` is required, it can be a file or a directory.

-Output file is optional, if not provided, it'll create a `kat_migrations` directory in the current working directory.
+`output_path` is optional, if not provided, it'll create a `kat_migrations` directory in the current working directory.